ScottBrian/scottbrian_utils/README.rst

 7. The stop_watch item is a simple timing function that you can use in test cases.
 8. The timer item provides a way to keep track of time to determine when a function has timed out.
 9. The Pauser class provides a pause function similar to the python sleep function, but with improved accuracy.
+10. The UniqueTS class provides a way to obtain a unique timestamp.

 Examples:
 =========